Cape Cod Zen Center

 The Plymouth Zen Group (PZG), under the leadership of Senior Dharma Teacher Craig Richards, PZG Abbot, meets every Wednesday evening from 7:00 P.M. to 8:30 P.M. at 26 North Street, in downtown Plymouth, MA.
 PZG already has a large, active group; come to Plymouth and sit with us!
 The Plymouth Zen Group web site is: http://plymouthzen.com

-Plymouth Zen Group December Events – PZG Dharma Talk and PZG Consulting Interviews – to be announced; see PZG web site (http://plymouthzen.com).
+Plymouth Zen Group Winter Events – PZG Dharma Talk and PZG Consulting Interviews – to be announced; see PZG web site (http://plymouthzen.com).

 Our School - The Kwan Um School of Zen web site is www.kwanumzen.org

-- Abbot' s Corner: We had an eventful November.
-The CCZC “leadership” is meeting once a month to discuss practice, training and retreats at CCZC.
-We had a very well attended (10 folks!)
-Kido Chanting Retreat on 11/3.
-Your Abbot Jim (Yours Truly) remains as the Abbot, but in a diminished role (physically) at CCZC.
-There will be a Precepts ceremony on Saturday, December 8th, at Providence Zen Center; at least two of our members will be taking Precepts; please see Jim, Craig, Ann or Mark if you wish information about, or are interested in taking, Precepts.
+Abbot' s Corner: We had an eventful December.
+There was a Precepts ceremony on Saturday, December 8th, at Providence Zen Center; two of our members took Precepts – Doug Brown took 5 Precepts, and Mark Vermilya took 16 Precepts and became a Senior Dharma Teacher; congratulations to both!
+Please see Jim, Craig, Ann or Mark if you wish information about, or are interested in taking, Precepts.
 We especially encourage you to sit retreats with our Guiding Teacher, Terry PSN.
-Come to CCZC practice, and see/use our new comfy chairs!
 Yours in the Dharma, Jim

 CCZC Guiding Teacher: Dharma Master Terry Cronin JDPSN